blockades/mmt_resources/research/secp.md

 ## Deriving ethereum addresses from secp256k1 keys.

-Public keys, in their complete form, are 64 bytes produced from concatonating the x and y values of the point on the curve.
-Typically they are preceded with an extra byte, `0x04`.
+Secp256k1 public keys, in their complete form, are 64 bytes produced from concatonating the x and y values of the point on the curve.
+Typically they are prefixed with an extra byte, `0x04`.

 Ethereum addresses are produced by removing the 04 prefix, taking the keccak-256 hash, and then truncating the first 12 bytes, to give us 20 bytes.
 These are encoded as hex and the '0x' prefix is added.